Guevara-chan/Ouroboros/README.md

 # Ouroboros
-Experimental traybar-based network daemon for Windows, made mostly for myself.
+Experimental traybar-based network monitor and daemon for Windows, made mostly for myself.
 Be carefuel with build script (*release.cmd*) since it requires complete reconfiguration.

 # Interfacing sample: